Off Label Prescription Drug Attorney & Off Label Pharmaceuticals Sales for False Claims Act Case

 If reimbursement for “off-label” prescriptions were allowed, the federal government could potentially be responsible for paying millions (or billions) of dollars for prescriptions that have not been proven effective for the “off-label” medical conditions.

-Pharmaceutical Incentives to Getting Physicians to Prescribe Drugs for Off-Label Uses
+How Do Pharmaceutical & Medical Device Companies Get Physicians to Prescribe Drugs for Off-Label Uses?

 “Big Pharma” (the major pharmaceutical companies) will have a strong incentive for their drugs to be prescribed to help or cure as many conditions as possible, since increased prescriptions drive up profits.
 As a result, these companies may actively engage in practices to promote “off-label” prescriptions, including engaging in tactics such as:

 - Encouraging sales reps to actively market such off-label uses to physicians and providers,